Pay-Per-Click (PPC) is an online advertising format that gives you control over your online marketing.

 - Headline.
 The main item people will notice; craft this, in conjunction with your keywords, to tell web users what you’re offering.

 - Body.
-The body needs to include additional information like the benefits of buying your products, information about your business, or even a discount code.
+The body needs to include additional information about the benefits of buying your products, information about your business, or even a discount code.
 Your body, after the headline, is what hooks the person and creates an urgency to learn about your product.

 - URL.
 Your URL should point to a specific product page on your website (definitely not the home page).
 Send people directly to your products and create a symbiotic relationship between the URL displayed (along with ad copy) so visitors completely understand where they are and what they’ve done.